adamtornhill/code-maat/README.md

 This information may be a useful guide to find the right author to discuss functionality and potential refactoringswith.
 Just note that the ownership metrics are sensitive to the same biases as the churn metrics; they're both heuristics and no absolute truths.

+## Temporal periods

+Sometimes we'd like to find patterns that manifests themselves over multiple commits.
+Code Maat provides the `--temporal-period` switch that let you consider all commits within a day as a logical change.
+Just provide the switch and add a digit - in the future that digit may even mean something; Right now the aggregation is limited to commits within a single day.

 ### Intermediate results

 Code Maat supports an `identity` analysis.
 By using this switch, Code Maat will output the intermediate parse result of the raw VCS file.
 This can be useful either as a debug aid or as input to other tools.